Heliotropium pannifolium

-Heliotropium pannifolium, the Saint Helena heliotrope, is now extinct but was formerly a hairy-leaved small shrub in the family Boraginaceae.
+Heliotropium pannifolium, the Saint Helena heliotrope, is now extinct but was formerly a hairy-leaved small shrub.
 It grew to a height of up to 1 m.
 It was only seen once, by the explorer W. Burchell in Broad Gut, Saint Helena (c.
 1808) and has never been seen again.
-Human impact on the island of Saint Helena was severe and the Saint Helena heliotrope is one of several extinct plants from that island (see List of extinct plants).
+Human impact on the island of Saint Helena was severe and the Saint Helena heliotrope is one of several extinct plants from that island.